b-yond-infinite-network/amaze-us/microservice/challenge-4/README.md

 - Currently creating the cats is done in the same project.
 In real life this would come from another process that would add the creation event in Kafka and we would subscribe to it.

+- The single process producer is not resilient, i could have many processes instead of 1.

 - The scheduling is not scalable at the moment as it's done with only 1 thread in the same application, we can use ShedLock or Quartz in order to spread the work to be done over a cluster of servers